-This fully arts integrated public middle school is for students in 5th – 8th grade who wish to explore STEAM subjects (science, technology, engineering, arts, and math) through hands-on, project based learning.
 Students from Pittsgrove, Elmer, Upper Pittsgrove, Alloway, Woodstown/Pilesgrove, Upper Deerfield, Elk, Franklin, South Harrison school districts will be given priority, though students from anywhere in New Jersey will also be eligible.
-Read below for a message from the founding board, mission, and teaching approach.
-Click here for FAQs.
+Read more below!

 Join our mailing list, get involved with the charter school, and learn about opportunities for enrollment, school planning and development, community outreach, faculty and staff, and educational partnerships: Get Involved with Creativity CoLaboratory.

 If you have any other questions, you can always email us at email@example.com or call 856-358-2472.

 We know that experiences affect learning.
 We know that educating the whole-child is essential to raising thoughtful, contributing community members.
 We know that students will master more when they are engaged in their learning and having fun.
 We know that not all students flourish in a traditional learning environment.
 We know that alternative, arts integrated education models work and help students thrive.